 The two-page typewritten flyer, written on the stationery of Mesa Action, a local political action committee, attacked Yates, claiming he was a member of "an underground Nazi party now operating in the Western hemisphere."
 The flyer advised anyone seeing Yates to contact "Rabbi Stinovitz" at the Jewish Defense League office in Los Angeles.
 JDL leader Irv Rubin said he had never heard of Rabbi Stinovitz.
 Mesa Action board members deny having anything to do with the flyer.
-Doug Yates, the target of the apparent defamation, said
+Doug Yates, the target of the apparent defamation, said at the local United Methodist Church, distributed a letter to the community stating that the literature was "falsely and fraudulently" attributed to the Methodist church.
+The Orange County Register reported,

 "I don't know why I'm singled out for this kind of activity.
 Maybe there are people who think I have a good chance of winning."
+32

 Another case of bogus anti-Semitic literature occurred in Yorba Linda, California in 1990.
-On March 25th residents found hundreds of flyers exhorting them to "Kill Every Jew" and stating that they were "distributed by the Methodist Fellowship."
-Rev. Kenneth Criswell, pastor at the local United Methodist Church, sent a letter to the community stating that the literature was "falsely and fraudulently" attributed to the Methodist church.
-The Orange County Register reported
+On March 25th residents found hundreds of flyers exhorting them to "Kill Every Jew and stating that they were "distributed by the Methodist Fellowship."
+Rev. Kenneth Criswell, pastor

 "One side of the flier pictures Jesus Christ, quotes from the New Testament's Gospel of Luke and says, 'Kill Every Jew.'
-The other side lists supposed reasons not to trust
+The other side lists supposed reasons not to trust Jews."
+33

-Jews."33

 The literature was apparently an attempt to link a Christian denomination with hatred of Jews.
-A similar incident had occurred a few months earlier in Fullerton, California, where bogus publications were also placed in mailboxes and on doorsteps.
+A similar incident had occurred a few months earlier in Fullerton, California, where bogus publications were also placed in mailboxes and doorsteps.

 Oklahoma Department of Human Services Director Benjamin Demps, Jr., might have thought he was being harassed by the Ku Klux Klan when he saw a memo referring to him as a "Flying Coon" and pledging a continuation of the "good old boy ways" in the department.
-Most puzzling is that the February 1990 memo was supposedly signed by a top DHS official.
+Most puzzling is that the February 1990 memo was supposedly signed by a top OHS official.

 Investigators soon determined that the signature was taken from another document sent by the official to an outside group.
-The memo was not written in the manner of bona fide DHS memos, and everyone involved with it has denied knowledge of it.
+The memo was not written in the manner of bona fide OHS memos, and everyone involved with it has denied knowledge of it.

-Affirmative Action Officer Kim Jones-Shelton said the department did not intend to pursue the investigation.
+Affirmative Action Officer Kim Jones-Shelton said the department did not intend to pursue the investigation.34

 Another faked memo, containing a variety of racial and other epithets, made a similar stir in California.
 Huston T. Carlyle, Jr., a member of the Public Employment Relations Board, has asked for an investigation after the memo was sent to state union leaders over his signature.
-According to Carlyle
+According to Carlyle,

 "Someone is really sick and attempting to discredit me.
-They xeroxed my signature from another memo and pasted it on this one."
+They Xeroxed my signature from another memo and pasted it on this one."
+35

-The fake memo, dated 10 December 1991, was written on an official letterhead and mailed through a state postal meter.
-Carlyle is quoted as referring to his critics in racist, sexist, anti-homosexual and anti-Jewish terms.
+The fake memo, dated December 10, 1991, was written on an official letterhead and mailed through a state postal meter.
+Carlyle is quoted as refer ring to his critics in racist, sexist, antihomosexual and anti-Jewish terms.

-Eric Breindel, "Public Truth and Racial Politics," New York Post (5 July 1900).
+1 Eric Breindel, "Public Truth and Racial Politics," New York Post (5 July 1900).

-- David B. Wilson, "When One Is Accused of Racism," Boston Globe (10 February 1990). - Jon Carroll, "On Being Called An Anti-Semite," San Francisco Chronicle (2 October 1991). - "Jewish Hero May Finally Get His Medal," San Francisco Chronicle, 6 November 1989. - Rogers Worthington, "Jewish WW II Veteran Seeks Medal He Says Was Denied Him," Chicago Tribune (12 November 1989). - Elizabeth McGowan, "Jew Pursues WWII Medal," Janesville Gazette (27 April 1988).
+2 David B. Wilson, "When One Is Accused of Racism," Boston Globe (10 February 1990).

+3 Jon Carroll, "On Being Called An Anti-Semite," San Francisco Chronicle (2 October 1991).

+4 "Hero May Finally Get His Medal," San Francisco Chronicle, 6 November 1989.

+5 Rogers Worthington, "Jewish WWII Veteran Seeks Medal He Says Was Denied Him," Chicago Tribune (12 November 1989).

+6 Elizabeth McGowan, "Jew Pursues WWII Medal," Janesville Gazette (27 April 1988)

-"Medal Deserved," San Francisco Chronicle (7 November 1989).
+7 "Medal Deserved," San Francisco Chronicle (7 November 1989).

-"Rubitsky Won't Give Up Fight For Medal," The Sunday Gazette (17 December 1989).
+8 "Rubitsky Won't Give Up Fight For Medal," The Sunday Gazette (17 December 1989).